tripal/tripal_analysis_expression/README.md

 ### Loading Biomaterials From a Flat File

 Altenatively biomaterials may be loaded from a flat file (CSV or TSV).
 The flat file loader is designed to upload files that are in the [NCBI BioSample submission format](https://submit.ncbi.nlm.nih.gov/biosample/template/) which can be downloaded [here](https://submit.ncbi.nlm.nih.gov/biosample/template/).
 Download the TSV version of the file.
 The file must have a header that specifies the type of data in the column.
 There must be one column labeled "sample\_name".
 The loader will begin to collect data from the line that follows the line containing "sample\_name" which is assumed to be the header line.
 Columns are not required to be in any order.
 Other columns will be either attributes or accessions.
 Available NCBI [attributes](https://submit.ncbi.nlm.nih.gov/biosample/template/) can be found [here](https://submit.ncbi.nlm.nih.gov/biosample/template/).
 Available accession headers are bioproject\_accession, sra\_accession, biosample\_accession.
 All other columns will be uploaded as properties.
 To upload other accessions use the bulk loader provided with this module labeled, "Biomaterial Accession Term Loader".
 This loader will load a flat file with 3 columns (sample name, database name, accession term).
 A Tripal database must be created with the same name as the database name in the upload file.

+Click here to see an example of a [CSV file](example_files/CSV_test.csv) and a [TSV file](example_files/test7.tsv).

 ![Flat File Loader](https://cloud.githubusercontent.com/assets/14822959/12991558/a4b26a30-d0dd-11e5-8419-07216d0cbbc8.png)